 Strategies that use computer algorithms to buy and sell shares are being scrutinized globally amid concern that they can destabilize markets and make them less equitable.
 The Australian Securities & Investment Commission is considering altering rules on market structure, which include regulations on algorithms and high-frequency trading.
 Submissions for the consultation to ASIC closed Sept.
 14 and proposals are expected next month.

 High-frequency and algorithmic trading has come under scrutiny by regulators since May 6, 2010, when about $862 billion was erased from stock values in 20 minutes before share prices recovered from the plunge.
-A trading malfunction at Knight Capital Group Inc. (KCG) last month led to a $440 million trading loss at the market-making firm.
+A trading malfunction at Knight Capital Group Inc. (KCG:US) last month led to a $440 million trading loss at the market-making firm.

 ASIC is currently assessing draft rules on market structure, which include regulations on algorithms and high- frequency trading, and will publish new rules and a regulatory guide in October.